aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

     > **Note**: This is expected, since the Azure AD tenant does not have a verified custom DNS domain matching one of the UPN suffixes of the **adatum.com** AD DS.

-14. On the **Domain and OU filtering** page, select the option **Sync selected domains and OUs**, expand the adatum.com node, clear all checkboxes, select only the checkbox next to the **ToSync** OU, and select **Next**.
+14. On the **Domain and OU filtering** page, select the option **Sync selected domains and OUs**, expand the adatum.com node, clear all checkboxes, select only the checkbox next to the **ToSync**, and select **Next**.

 15. On the **Uniquely identifying your users** page, accept the default settings, and select **Next**.

 16. On the **Filter users and devices** page, accept the default settings, and select **Next**.

 17. On the **Optional features** page, accept the default settings, and select **Next**.

-18. On the **Ready to configure** page, ensure that the **Start the synchronization process when configuration completes** checkbox is selected and select **Install**the .
+18. On the **Ready to configure** page, ensure that the **Start the synchronization process when configuration completes** checkbox is selected and select **Install**.

     > **Note**: Installation should take about 2 minutes.

 19. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.

 20. Within the Remote Desktop session to **az140-dc-vm11**, open Microsoft Edge browser shortcut for Azure or navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.

-21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
+21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Microsoft Entra ID** blade and, on your Entra AD tenant blade, in the **Manage** section of the hub menu, select **Users**.

-22. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts, with the **Yes** entry appearing in the **Directory synced** column.
+22. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts, with the **Yes** entry appearing in the **On premise sync** column.

     > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
-Proceed to the next step only if you are able to see the listing of AD DS user accounts you created.
+Proceed to the next step only if you are able to see the listing of AD user accounts you created.

 23. Now right-click on the **Session-host** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will create the Session host.
     > **Note**: The script execution will take about 5 minutes.
 Once completed, the PowerShell window will display the text Session-host Task Completed Successfully` in green color and the Powershell window will automatically close after a few seconds.